 What is a Related Party?

-The IRS defines a related party under IRC Section 707(b) or Section 267(b) as an individual or entity that has a relationship with the taxpayer.
-As far as immediate family members, this includes parents, siblings (whole or half), spouses, ancestors, and lineal descendants.
-This does not include in-laws, stepparents, aunts or uncles, cousins, nieces or nephews, or ex-spouses.
+The IRS defines a related party under IRC Section 707(b) or Section 267(b) as an individual or entity with a relationship with the taxpayer.
+Regarding immediate family members, this includes parents, siblings (whole or half), spouses, ancestors, and lineal descendants.
+However, this definition does not include in-laws, stepparents, aunts or uncles, cousins, nieces or nephews, or ex-spouses.

 A related party isn’t only a direct family member.
-Another example is a partnership, corporation or entity in which more than 50% of the stock or more than 50% of the capital interest is directly or indirectly owned by the taxpayer.
-Control of the property by a trust for the benefit of the taxpayer is also considered related.
+Another example is a partnership, corporation, or entity in which the taxpayer directly or indirectly controls more than 50% of the stock or more than 50% of the capital interest.
+Control of the property by a trust for the taxpayer's benefit is also considered related.

 The Problem With Related Party Transactions

-The 2002 Revenue Ruling 2002-83 solidified the position of the IRS on a related party transaction.
-You’re authorized to defer income tax liability through a 1031 exchange with a related party so long as both parties hold the replacement property for a minimum of two years following the exchange, and you can prove that this transaction did not result in tax avoidance through income tax basis swap.
+The IRS' Revenue Ruling 2002-83 solidified the position of the IRS on a related party transaction.
+You may defer income tax liability through a 1031 exchange with a related party so long as both parties hold the replacement property for a minimum of two years following the exchange, or you can prove that this transaction did not result in tax avoidance through income tax basis swap.

 The Two-Year Holding Period

-- You can prove tax avoidance was not the purpose for the exchange;
+• You can prove tax avoidance was not the purpose of the exchange;

-The ruling given by the IRS provides clear guidance on attempting a 1031 exchange with a family member and should be approached with caution.
-These rules are to prevent taxpayers from taking advantage of the system and to circumvent the possibility of tax avoidance through shift basis.
-The IRS and tax courts will look at the tax results from the transaction to determine whether these rules were followed.
+The ruling given by the IRS provides clear guidance on attempting a 1031 exchange with a family member.
+These rules prevent taxpayers from taking advantage of the system and preclude the possibility of tax avoidance through a shift basis.
+In addition, the IRS and tax courts will look at the tax results from the transaction to determine whether the parties followed the rules.

 The 1031 Investor's Guidebook